kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

->- **Note** Once the rule is provisioned, it will appear on the list of inbound rules (you may need to refresh the screen).
+> **Note:** Once the rule is provisioned, it will appear on the list of inbound rules (you may need to refresh the screen).
 On the newly added rule, you'll see a warning                sign.
 As stated above, we're using RDP to only for testing purposes and to demonstrate the functionality of the NSG.
 Select the newly added rule.

 ## Task 3: Test the newly created inbound NSG rule to confirm that you can establish a remote desktop (RDP) connection to the VM
 In this task, you'll test the newly created inbound NSG rule to confirm that you can establish a remote desktop (RDP) connection to the VM.
 Once inside the VM you'll work check outbound connectivity to the internet from the VM.